Ayms/bitcoin-transactions/README.md

 ### Forked coins

+<b>Lightning Bitcoin</b> "LBTC" - seed7.lbtc.io or seed8/9/10.lbtc.io - same use than the others - Height: 499888

 <b>BitClassic Coin</b> "BICC" - 47.104.59.46 or 47.104.59.9 - same use than the others - Height: 499888

 <b>Litecoin Cash</b> "LCC" - seeds.litecoinca.sh - Litecoin fork, you must multiply the numbers by 10 - Height: 1371111